Author Page

 Their story will reach a stunning conclusion in Godzone and the Gorillas.
 Alicia, her son Aaron, and Mickey must unite to defeat the gang that tore them apart.

-Godzone and the Gorillas will be in Bookshops in 2024.
+Godzone and the Gorillas will be in Bookshops early 2027.

 Check out David’s book readings and trailers or catch the latest news on his blog.